See the results of our 2022 Personal Finance Study!

 Debt payoff tracker

 Debt can become unmanageable without a system in place to pay it off.
 A payoff tracker that uses the snowball method of repayment, which targets the debts that are easiest to pay off, will keep track of debts, payment amounts, and due dates.
-You can also learn more about the snowball method in this post on paying off student loans, although it can apply to other types of debt.
+You can also learn more about the snowball method in this post explaining how it works.

 Create a chart to organize your debt payments.
 In the first column, dedicate a row to each month.
 In the second column, write down the debt name and its priority in the top row.
 Start with the smallest debt and continue to rank your debts in the subsequent columns from smallest to largest.